 It’s worth pointing out that spalted maple is a visually unique wood, with eye-catching grain lines.
 So, you’ll definitely turn some heads when you perform with this instrument.
 The next best thing here has to be the set of soft, pliable Aquila Nyglut 21U strings.
 These are super easy to press down, so even folks without finger callusing will manage to strum this uke with ease.
 With that in mind, the tuners are pretty sturdy too, thanks to the manufacturers choosing a set of tough, geared metal versions.
 This is great news, as geared tuners will be sure to keep the strings in tune and prevent any slipping.

-As well as all this, Cordoba have included a polish cloth, a uke stand and a clip-on tuner, so you get quite a lot of handy equipment for your money.
-The only real downside here, is that there are no strap buttons built into the instrument’s body, which we kind of expected for the price.
+As well as all this, Cordoba has included a polish cloth, a uke stand, and a clip-on tuner, so you get quite a lot of handy equipment for your money.
+The only real downside here is that there are no strap buttons built into the instrument’s body, which we kind of expected for the price.
 But, saying that, we’d still recommend this uke to any experienced players, looking for high-quality craftsmanship and tone, in a convenient package.

 · Aquila Strings – This set is extremely soft on fingers, to enhance playability.